gongzhengyang/axum-restful/README.md

 ## `axum-restful`

-A restful framework based on `axum` and `sea-orm` with full features.
+A restful framework based on `axum` and `sea-orm` with full features.Inspired by django-rest-framework.

 ## Features